Asymptotics of supremum distribution of a Gaussian process over a Weibullian time: Main results

 The proof of Theorem \ref{th.main} is presented in Section \ref{s.thmain}.

-\begin{Rem} The asymptotics obtained in Theorem \ref{th.main} is qualitatively different then the one observed in \cite{BDZ04}, where it was considered the case of $T$ having regularly varying tail distribution. \end{Rem}
+\begin{Rem} It is tempting to ask to what extent \refs{main} behaves as $\pr( X(T) >u )$ for other (than Weibullian) distributions of $T$.
+Some limitations on the heaviness of the tail distribution of $T$ can be inferred from \cite{BDZ04}, Theorem 2.1, which states that

+if $T$ has regularly varying tail distribution at $\infty$.
+Thus, the asymptotics of \refs{regvar} are qualitatively different from those observed in Theorem \ref{th.main}.
+We conjecture that an analog of Theorem \ref{th.main} is also true for lighter-than-Weibullian tail distributions of $T$. \end{Rem}

-If the variance function of $\{X(t)\}$ is regular enough (in such a way that $\sigma_X(T)$ is asymptotically Weibullian), then the combination of Theorem \ref{th.main} with Lemma \ref{l.product} enables us to get the exact form of the asymptotics.
+If the variance function of $\{X(t)\}$ is regular enough (in such a way that $\sigma_X(T)$ is asymptotically Weibullian), then the combination of Theorem \ref{th.main} with Lemma \ref{l.product} enables us to obtain the exact form of the asymptotics.